 In truth, the beach itself is not the island’s best, with it frequently disappearing completely at high tide, but the whole bay is still wonderfully pretty and it makes a great place to stay.

-Most resorts are budget and mid-range, with one more expensive choice, Analay Resort, at the southern end.
+Most resorts are budget and mid-range, with one 2/3 star choice, Analay Resort, at the southern end.
 Beyond the resorts’s dining choices, there are some simple restaurants scattered about along the main road and the odd small store for buying essentials.
 The resorts themselves have their own shops and their proximity, one to another, also allows for wandering out for a change of menu.

 Northern End – Ngamkho Beach

 After climbing the steep hill from Klong Chao Beach, passing the coffee shop, Chic Chom Phu and restaurants Chillout Cafe, Full Moon and Chaiyo along the way, the road drops down to the first of Ngamkho’s resorts, S-Beach Resort.

 Continuing round the next bend over the bridge, a ramschackle collection of local houses, including the homestay Lung Kluay and the popular cafe Black Bananas and the cheap and cheerful Chaiyo Restaurant straddle the small estuary just before the turning up to Khao Ruearab (Battleship Mountain) – a rock formation that resembles the bridge of a ship, another of the island’s natural attractions.

 Taking that turning in, you find the restaurant and bungalows of Baan Suan Maprao on the right hand side and Far East Resort, another Thai style resort on the left – look out for the sea-plane.
 Its own offshoot restaurant perches back by the main road.